Sagaing: Name

 The classical name of Sagaing is Zeyapura (ဇေယျာပူရ; Jayapura), which literally translates to "city of victory."

 History

-Sagaing was the capital of Sagaing Kingdom (1315-1364), one of the minor kingdoms that rose up after the fall of Pagan dynasty, where one of Thihathu's sons, Athinkhaya, established himself.
-During the Ava period (1364-1555), the city was the common fief of the crown prince or senior princes.
-During the reign of King Naungdawgyi.
-Sagaing briefly became the royal capital between 1760 and 1763.
+Sagaing was the capital of Sagaing Kingdom (1315–1364), one of the minor kingdoms that rose up after the fall of Pagan dynasty, where one of Thihathu's sons, Athinkhaya, established himself.
+During the Ava period (1364–1555), the city was the common fief of the crown prince or senior princes.
+During the reign of King Naungdawgyi, Sagaing briefly became the royal capital between 1760 and 1763.

-On 8 August 1988, Sagaing was the site of demonstrations which were concluded by a massacre in which around 300 civilians were killed.
+On 8 August 1988, Sagaing was the site of mass public protests in support of the 8888 Uprising, which were brutally crushed by a massacre in which around 300 civilians were killed by local police forces.